vmware-workloads/aap-api/README.md

 - Wait and poll on the job status

 ## Deployment
-This section oulines the steps to deploy and configure the Ansible Automation Platform API in Aria Automation Assembler.
+This section outlines the steps to deploy and configure the Ansible Automation Platform API in Aria Automation Assembler.
 These steps are based and tested on Aria Automation 8.16.

-### Actions
+### Actions`

-NB: For the simplest installation, follow the instructions below.
-It is also possible to clone the repository and add sync via the 'integration > github' facility in the infrastructure section of aria automation (see https://docs.vmware.com/en/VMware-Aria-Automation/SaaS/Using-Automation-Assembler/GUID-86778362-8C3B-4276-9F83-33E320EC960E.html)
+For the simplest installation, follow the instructions below.

+It is also possible to clone the repository and add sync via the 'integration > github' facility in the infrastructure section of aria automation (see [Using Automation Assembler](https://docs.vmware.com/en/VMware-Aria-Automation/SaaS/Using-Automation-Assembler/GUID-86778362-8C3B-4276-9F83-33E320EC960E.html)).

 1. In Aria Automation Assembler, open **Extensibility**, then select **Actions**.
    <br>
    <br>
    <img src="./assets/images/aap_api_install_01.png" alt="Aria Extensibility Actions" width="400"/>

-git diff
 2. Select **New**, and fill out the following fields:
    <br>
    <br>